cnabio/duffle/docs/101-bundle-json.md

 The `image` field must give a path-like or URI-like representation of the location of the image.
 The expectation is that an installer should be able to locate the image (given the image type) without additional information.

 The `digest` field _must_ contain a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
 The calculation of how the image matches the digest is dependent upon image type.
 (OCI, for example, uses a Merkle tree while VM images are checksums.)

+The following optional fields may be attached to an invocation image:

+- `size`: The image size in bytes
+- `platform`: The target platform, as an object with two fields:
+  - `architecture`: The architecture of the image (`i386`, `amd64`, `arm32`...)
+  - `os`: The operating system of the image
+- `mediaType`: The media type of the image

 ## The Image List